MrRicardoAcuna7/Ric_Portafolio/README.md

 # Ricardo's Portafolio - Data Analyst portafolio

-Portafolio containing projects in Python,SQL and KDB
+Portafolio containing projects in Python, SQL, KDB and Power Bi.

 # [Project 1: Internal API](https://github.com/MrRicardoAcuna7/local_API_server)
-Simple proyect that create all methods for REST API into a simple product table in JSON.
+Simple project in python using Flask library, that create all methods for REST API using a product table as json format.

 Create a http handler return all messages through a JSON coder.
 Call methods(POST,PUT,DELETE) to declare function.